pouchdb/pouchdb/docs/_guides/async-code.md

 Basically, if you include a callback as the last argument in a function, then PouchDB assumes you want the callback style.
 Otherwise it assumes you want the promise style.

-{% include anchor.html title="Let's talk about promises" hash="let's-talk-about-promises" %}
+{% include anchor.html title="Let's talk about promises" hash="lets-talk-about-promises" %}

 For this guide, we will use the **promise** format for a few reasons: